You are here

 View a list of past recipients for the Distinguished University Innovator Award.

-A current member of the tenure/tenure track or research faculty, or a team of up to three (3) faculty members.
+A current member of the tenure/tenure track, research, or clinical faculty, or a team of up to three (3) faculty members.
 Nominations of outstanding women, minorities and members of other groups historically underrepresented in their disciplines are encouraged.

 The Distinguished University Innovator(s) will have accomplished one or more of the following:

-Developed a breakthrough technology and demonstrated its transformational potential relative to an otherwise conventionally accepted practice or market;
+Developed a breakthrough idea, process, or technology and demonstrated its transformational potential relative to an otherwise conventionally accepted practice or market;

-Taken a significant innovation developed in the University through to market-readiness, either through partnership with a commercial enterprise, or by starting a company;
+Taken a significant innovation developed in the University through to market-readiness, either through partnership with a commercial enterprise, licensing a patent, or by starting a company;

 Demonstrated a new method or means for moving innovations from the University into the private sector through the establishment of partnerships or other relationships that promote the strategic or economic position of the region, state or nation.